Stamp Duty Calculator

 Stamp Duty Questions Answered

 Short, direct answers to the most common stamp duty questions in the UK.
-Every answer links to a full guide if you want the deeper breakdown.
+Expand any answer for the full breakdown with worked examples, exceptions, and edge cases.

-Quick reference: The buyer pays stamp duty within 14 days of completion.
-First-time buyers get 0% on the first £300,000.
+Quick reference: The buyer pays stamp duty within 14 days of completion under SDLT (30 days under LBTT and LTT).
+First-time buyers in England/NI get 0% on the first £300,000.
 Second home buyers pay a 5% surcharge.
 Scotland uses LBTT, Wales uses LTT, England and Northern Ireland use SDLT.

 The Basics